Huxyshuu/TurtleGraphics-1/Meeting-notes.md

 ## Challenges

-1. Getting Qt IDE to work with the repository for everyone and setting up the environment.
+1. Getting Qt Creator IDE to work with the repository for everyone and setting up the environment.

 ## Actions
-No documentable actions as of now, except that the CMakelists.txt is done.
+1. Hugo is going to write the important files such as README, Meeting Notes and about how the program works in the project plan.
+CMakelists.txt is already done.

+2. Mathias is going to create the class relationship diagram of the program.

+3. Giang is going to write about how to the program is used

+4. Xiwei will work on the external libraries and the detailed plan for the sprints.

 > Please reflect these action decisions in your git commit messages so that
 > your group members and advisor can follow the progress.